Migration Data

 • projection_scenario: The projection scenario.

-• prop_emigrants_birth: The proportion of emigrants for a given year, province, sex, age, and projection scenario, relative to the total number of births in that year for the given province and projection scenario.
+• prop_migrants_birth: The signed proportion of delta_n relative to the total number of births in that year for the given province and projection scenario.
+Positive = net immigration, negative = net emigration.

 leap.data_generation.migration_data.generate_migration_data()[source]